Policy Recommendations Informed by COVID-19 Impact on Early Head Start-Child Care Partnerships

 - Expand trauma-informed practice and mental health supports (e.g. teletherapy, screenings, hotlines, mental health consultation and staff training, and referrals to substance use & domestic violence services) within early childhood settings and communities given spikes in unemployment, social isolation, food insecurity, health concerns, and other trauma.

-The Ounce report, Expanding High-Quality Child Care for Infants & Toddlers – Lessons from Implementation of Early Head Start – Child Care Partnership in States, offers many concrete examples of policy reforms and funding strategies states have enacted that could be scaled further to support local child care success and raise the bar for what quality infant and toddler child care can and should be based on Early Head Start standards.
+The Start Early (formerly known as the Ounce) report, Expanding High-Quality Child Care for Infants & Toddlers – Lessons from Implementation of Early Head Start – Child Care Partnership in States, offers many concrete examples of policy reforms and funding strategies states have enacted that could be scaled further to support local child care success and raise the bar for what quality infant and toddler child care can and should be based on Early Head Start standards.